cynic-net/pactivate/README.md

 Python system in the standard package; with Debian for example you must install `python3-distutils` as well as `python3`.

-`pactivate` needs to know the _base directory_ (BASE) for your project (so it can find configuration files) and the _build directory_ under which it will store the bootstrap files and the virtual environment that it creates.
+`pactivate` needs to know the _project directory_ (PROJDIR) for your project (so it can find configuration files) and the _build directory_ under which it will store the bootstrap files and the virtual environment that it creates.

-BASE defaults to the directory in which `pactivate` resides.
+PROJDIR defaults to the directory in which `pactivate` resides.
 (It's usual to put `pactivate` in the root of the project if developers source it from the command line.)
-BUILD is `$BASE/.build/` by default.
+BUILD is `$PROJDIR/.build/` by default.
 These may be changed with the `-B` and `-b` options respectively.

 ### Files and Directories